Red-headed woodpecker: Nesting

 When in an established territory, the parents become very territorial.
 They have been known to destroy nests and eggs of other birds in their territory.
 Females choose the location of their new nesting cavity, indicating their choice by tapping on a site.
 This site could be a natural cavity, the wintering cavity used by the male, a cavity used the season before, a fence post, utility poles, or a dead tree.
 If the chosen site does not already have a nesting cavity, then both parents will drill out the nesting cavity, though the male will do most of the work.
 The chosen locations of these cavities are mostly in dead trees or utility poles between 2.45 and 24.5 m above the ground.
 In early May, the female lays four to seven white eggs, which are incubated for two weeks.
 The female incubates the eggs during the day and the male takes over at night.
 After hatching, the young are cared for by both parents.
 The young will stay in the nest until they are old enough to fledge, which is usually after 27 to 31 days.
 After the first brood leaves the nest, the parents may start a second brood while still taking care of the fledglings from the first brood, though the first brood will not need as much care.
 This second brood may be raised in the same nesting cavity as the first, but it is common for the parents to make a fresh nesting cavity.
 The fledglings are proficient flyers, and most are able to feed and care for themselves without too much help from the parents.
 Most of the fledglings will disperse on their own within a couple of weeks, but if a fledgling is still in the territory after a few weeks the parents will chase them out to force them to disperse.
 Two broods can be raised in a single nesting season.

 Migration

 By late October, northern birds begin to migrate to the southern parts of the range to overwinter.
+Due to global warming, overwintering ranges have shifted further North.
+Some red-headed woodpeckers have recently been observed in northern parts of Wisconsin where they typically don't overwinter.
 Most will return to their breeding range by late April.
 Southern birds may not migrate.